george-hawkins/japanese/anki.md

 Most of the add-ons covered below come from the YouTube video [6 Essential Anki Addons for Learning Japanese in 2024](https://www.youtube.com/watch?v=ahGkFX4JPc8) by Jouzu Juls.
 He's done a number of Anki add-on videos and this is the most recent one (as of May 10th, 2026).

 In practice, I don't think any of these add-ons (except for the first one which adds furigana abilities) are _essential_.
 In fact, I only installed the Japanese Support add-on and the Anki-Connect one.

+The add-on that I would consider installing but didn't is the **heatmap add-on** that seems to pop up in many people's Anki videos (including Trenton's).

 ### 1. Japanese Support add-on